linuxdeepin/deepin-manual/manual-assets/professional/deepin-screen-recorder/en_US/index.md

 - Click **Folder**, select the destination folder of the screenshot and the screenshot will be saved to the folder directory set by the user automatically.
 - Select **PNG/JPG/BMP** to set the screenshot format.
 - Select **Copy to clipboard** to copy the screenshot to clipboard.
+- Select **Show cursor**, the cursor will be displayed in the screenshot area, and it's position and pattern will also be saved in the picture generated.

 ### Screen Recording